 This range of activities include visiting friends and relatives, playing or practising sports, joining an association or a political party.
 In other words, having social interactions with other people who do not live in the immediate surroundings of our home.

 More importantly, mobility allows us to reach healthcare services.
 A situation of Transport Poverty could force an individual to give up essential prevention and monitoring activities.
+And can be a severe complication when therapy is needed.

 Is the Private Car Model outdated?